Ameg-yag/0xZ0F.github.io/index.md

 [RE Course](/Z0FCourse_ReverseEngineering/README.md)

 # Plan:
 Right now I'm migrating my reverse engineering course onto this website.
 Once that is done, I will finish the malware section.
-I will also migrate my other website ([https://www.z0fsec.tk/](https://www.z0fsec.tk/)) here.
-I'm not sure how I will integrate blog posts just yet.

 I really want to start a binary exploitation and exploit development course (I don't know if I'll make two separate courses or not).
 I know that I should also add a chapter to the RE course based around reversing a real piece of software.
 I'm not sure which one I'll do first.
 My mind is racing about all the things I want to teach about binary exploitation, but it's probably best to add the chapter to the RE course.